 - Gather your materials.
-You will need some plastic Easter eggs (but any print making tool will do) paint, paper, a plate for the paint and some dice.
+You will need some plastic Easter eggs (but any printmaking tool will do) paint, paper, a plate for the paint and some dice.

-- Start by pouring some fun colors of paint on to the plate.
+- Start by pouring some fun colors of paint onto the plate.

 - For the advanced option roll the dice and see what you get.
 Whatever that number is is the number of times you make prints in the color of your choice.

 - Roll again.
-Print again… keep going as long as there is room on the paper, or keep going on a new sheet.
+Print again… and keep going as long as there is room on the paper, or keep going on a new sheet.

 - Don’t forget about the messy toddler.
 When they are printing make sure to narrate some of what they are doing.
-“Oh that is a lovely red circle!” ” That pink paint looks fabulous on your hair!”.
+“Oh, what a lovely red circle!” ” That pink paint looks fabulous on your hair!”.

 This can be done with all sorts of tools like toilet paper rolls, stamps, potatoes and so much more.
-What is your favorite non conventional tool for painting?
+What is your favorite non-conventional tool for painting?

 Books About Painting

-Hugo and Miles In I’ve Painted Everything by Scott Magoon is going on my must buy list.
+Hugo and Miles In I’ve Painted Everything by Scott Magoon is going on my must-buy list.
 I have renewed this book for months from my local library.
-I finally have to return this book and I just don’t want to!
+However, I have to return this book and I just don’t want to!
 The book is all about Hugo a painter who has painter’s block.
 He goes to Paris with his best friend Miles for inspiration, and among the sites, the masterpieces and thanks to the Eiffel tower he finds it!
 I love this book and my son just eats it up.
 He wants to go to Paris to the “Moosay Dor-see” to see Van Gogh and climb the Eiffel tower thanks to Hugo!